Negrin, Diaz at Nov. 8 Leadership Institute

 The luncheon will be held in conjunction with the Association's Annual Election of Bar officers and members of the Board of Governors.
 There being no opposition for the following offices, a unanimous ballot will be cast for these individuals who will be elected to the offices as noted: Vice Chancellor, Gaetan J. Alfano; Secretary, Jacqueline G. Segal; Assistant Secretary, Judge A. Michael Snyder (ret.); Treasurer, Wesley R. Payne IV; and Assistant Treasurer, Mary F. Platt.
 There being no opposition, a unanimous ballot will also be cast for the following candidates for Board of Governors: Lawrence Felzer, Lauren McKenna, Jeremy A. Menkowitz, Peter Newman and Erin Siciliano.

-There being no opposition for the YLD Executive Committee, a unanimous ballot will be cast for these individuals who will be elected to the Executive Committee as noted: Katie L. Bailey, Vincent N. Barbera, Grant Berger, Melanie S. Carter, Leo M. Mulvihill Jr., Brandon R. Sher and Keely James Stewart.
+There are eight candidates running for seven seats on the Young Lawyers Division Executive Committee.
+The candidates are Katie L. Bailey, Vincent N. Barbera, Grant Berger, Melanie S. Carter, Leo M. Mulvihill Jr., Melinda M. Previtera.
+Brandon R. Sher and Keely James Stewart.

 Public Interest Events, Trainings Scheduled

 The AIDS Law Project of Pennsylvania will hold "The Silver Ball - 25 Years of Justice" on Thursday, Nov.
 7 at Power Plant Productions, 230 N. 2nd St., from 6 to 9 p.m.
 Expect an evening of camaraderie, entertainment, great food and drinks.
 Tickets are $100 per person.
 For ticket info call 215.587.9377 or visit aidslawpa.org